-Students will take a minimum of 9 one credit courses over 2 terms at RMC.
-Each student will develop an individual learning plan (LP) that takes into account student's preparation for the program.
+Students will take a minimum of nine one-credit courses over two terms at RMC.
+Each student will develop an individual learning plan (LP) that takes into account student's preparation for the programme.
 The Learning Plan will incorporate the core requirements of the Certificate of General Military Studies and include courses chosen to reflect a student's interests and academic preparation.